Testing Process for Minors

 When testing minors, here are the main modifications to the process you should be aware of:

 - Minors will be notified for testing by a Doping Control Officer or Chaperone in the presence of an adult.
-This adult could be another DCO or a NGB representative, coach, parent etc. If an adult is not present, notification be paused until an adult can be present.
+This adult could be another DCO or a NGB representative, coach, parent etc. If an adult is not present, notification will be paused until an adult can be present.

 - Minors are encouraged to take a representative with them if they are notified for testing.
 This representative can be the same adult present during the notification or a different person.
 The athlete will be chaperoned by the DCO and an adult to locate the representative.